 Hollar’s works featured battles (including Oppenheim in 1631), sieges (such as Plymouth), continental urban fortifications (Mainz, Deutz (below), and Antwerp amongst others), English coastal fortifications (Dover, Deal and Jersey for instance), English castles (including Windsor Castle, the Tower of London and Kenilworth), British urban defences (including Hull and Kings Lynn), British cities (such as Edinburgh and Oxford), and finally culminating in a wonderful series of engravings of the fortifications of the North African city of Tangier in 1669.

 Whilst his engravings are not architectural plans and his interpretation of his subjects sometimes calls their complete accuracy into question, his works never-the-less are a marvellous visual representation of 17th century warfare.

-I have contributed a chapter to the forthcoming book Perspectives on the Art of Wenceslaus Hollar (1607-77), due to be published by Brepols Publishers this Spring.
+I have contributed a chapter to Perspectives on the Art of Wenceslaus Hollar (1607-77), published by Brepols Publishers.
 My chapter, ‘Useful for all Commanders’, considers Hollar’s views of castles, fortifications and sieges.

 My essay 'His Majestie's Scenographer: the Military Art of Wenceslaus Hollar' has just been published as part of Home and Away: The British Experience of War 1618-1721: Proceedings of the 2017 Helion and Company 'Century of the Soldier' Conference.